RobertDahlke/RobertDahlke.github.io/_posts/2021-10-19-Altered-Traits.md

 #  Impressions

 The studies of meditation are young and there is still a lot unknown.
 The things that are known are positive, but get exaggerated by a lot of people.
-Meditation has a lot of health and personality benefits but is also quite a time investment.
+Meditation has a lot of health and personality benefits but is also quite a large time investment.

 ## How I Discovered It

-I heard Andrew Huberman talk about it on his Podcast.
+I heard Andrew Huberman talk about it on his Podcast. <br>
+"Episode 37: ADHD & How Anyone Can Improve Their Focus | Huberman Lab"

 ## Who Should Read It?